eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateformfieldRequest.md

 `func (o *EzsigntemplateformfieldRequest) HasBEzsigntemplateformfieldSelected() bool`

 HasBEzsigntemplateformfieldSelected returns a boolean if a field has been set.

+### GetEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldRequest) GetEEzsigntemplateformfieldDependencyrequirement() FieldEEzsigntemplateformfieldDependencyrequirement`

+GetEEzsigntemplateformfieldDependencyrequirement returns the EEzsigntemplateformfieldDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsigntemplateformfieldDependencyrequirementOk

+`func (o *EzsigntemplateformfieldRequest) GetEEzsigntemplateformfieldDependencyrequirementOk() (*FieldEEzsigntemplateformfieldDependencyrequirement, bool)`

+GetEEzsigntemplateformfieldDependencyrequirementOk returns a tuple with the EEzsigntemplateformfieldDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldRequest) SetEEzsigntemplateformfieldDependencyrequirement(v FieldEEzsigntemplateformfieldDependencyrequirement)`

+SetEEzsigntemplateformfieldDependencyrequirement sets EEzsigntemplateformfieldDependencyrequirement field to given value.

+### HasEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldRequest) HasEEzsigntemplateformfieldDependencyrequirement() bool`

+HasEEzsigntemplateformfieldDependencyrequirement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)